BritCoin09/BritCoin09/README.md

 **Welcome to my corner of GitHub where Humanity + Ecology + Insight collide with intention!** 💚

-I blend analytical thinking with clean design, clear reasoning, and intentional project structure.
-I build structured, aesthetic workflows that turn raw data into stories people can actually feel and understand.
+I blend analytical thinking with clean design, clear reasoning, and intentional project structure, creating aesthetic workflows that turn raw data into stories people can actually feel and understand.

 🔍 **Currently open to Data Scientist roles**